 What did I do after that?

 By the early 1990's I had started to take songwriting seriously and started to work with songwriters within the UK, USA and Canada.
-To support the songwriting I set up Mystic Recording Studios later known as M2S Music (Mystic Music Support) providing business management consultancy to the music industry and artists.
-I have recorded and produced two albums and an EP.
-Plus two meditation CDs and written a musical based on H G Wells' 'Time Machine.'
+To support the songwriting I set up Mystic Recording Studios later known as M2S (Mystic Music Support) providing business management consultancy to the music industry and artists.
+I have recorded and produced five albums and an EP, a number of singles, plus two meditation CDs and written a musical based on H G Wells' 'Time Machine.'